CaiXiaolan/CaiXiaolan.github.io/index.md

 ## How it will be conducted?

-Online research methods (e.g.: web-scraping and data collection with APIs from social media platforms) and enthnography methods (e.g.: observations, interviews and documents collection) will be used to collect data for this research project.
+Online research methods (e.g.: web-scraping and data collection with APIs from social media platforms) and ethnography methods (e.g.: observations, interviews and documents collection) will be used to collect data for this research project.
 The information gained from the research will be used to:
 - Identify successful development patterns for Australian open source smart city projects.
 - Make policy recommendation that could empower local communities.
 - Develop methods that could be easily adopted by local communities to evaluate their open source projects regarding civic engagement.